How to Incorporate Rustic Trim and Molding Ideas Into a Log Home

 - Colonial Trim Three Bead Round-over

-All three of these trims above can be used as baseboards or casings around doors and windows.
+All three of these trim molding styles can be used as baseboards or casings around doors and windows.
 These Knotty Pine pieces can be enhanced with stain and a clear finish.
 The rustic appearance will be beautiful any way you do it!

 Here are some other rustic trim and molding ideas you can incorporate into the interior décor.
 They will complete any further applications for trim and molding.
 There will be few if any, knots in this Pinewood to give it more strength.